 The U.S. 181 Harbor Bridge Replacement Project, an $899 million span constructed to replace the 1959-built bridge for U.S. 181 to the east, broke ground on August 8, 2016.1,2 Four Proposed Build Alternatives were considered as of July 2013.
 The Red Alternative was ultimately chosen.
 It ties in the new 538 foot tall cable-stayed bridge2 and alignment with the interchange joining IH 37 with the Crosstown Expressway (SH 286).
 The exchange will be rebuilt into a new directional T interchange with high speed flyovers between north-south U.S. 181 / SH 286 and IH 37 to the west.
 Connections with the IH 37 spur to the east will use the frontage roads in place of direct ramps.

 An additional refinement considered for the bridge design was the elimination of the Staples Street overpass above Interstate 37 to the east of the Crosstown Expressway.
 An at-grade intersection between the two was proposed in place of the crossing.
-This effort was meant to make the Downtown area more pedestrian friendly.1 It would have also shortened Interstate 37 by at least 0.6 miles.
+This effort was meant to make the Downtown area more pedestrian friendly.1 It would have also shortened IH 37 by at least 0.6 miles.
 Work on the Harbor Bridge Replacement Project runs through April 2021.2

 IH 37 was added to the original Interstate system in October 1957.
-It was included within the Texas Interstate Highway System by the Texas State Highway Commission in 1962 with 142 miles.3
+It was included within the Texas Interstate Highway System by the State Highway Commission in 1962 with 142 miles.3

 The proposed section of IH 37 north of Downtown San Antonio to IH 410 was the North Expressway, a route connecting Downtown with the airport.
 Original plans called for the freeway to travel a straight line north from Downtown.
 However, local opposition arose due to the potential local impacts of the freeway.
 A lawsuit by the San Antonio Conservation Society resulted in an injunction preventing construction of the freeway as an Interstate in 1967.